royalapplications/docs/src/r2022/royalserver/introduction/how-is-royal-server-working.md

 - Document Store (hosts Royal documents and shares them with the team)
 - Secure Gateway (enables secure SSH based communication with your servers)

-## Under the hood - Management Endpoint
+## Under the Hood - Management Endpoint

 Royal Server needs to query managed servers to get the information it needs (e.g. to get the list of Windows services).